Prepaid funerals and funeral bonds: a family planning ahead with a funeral adviser

 Are funeral bonds exempt from the pension asset test?

-Yes, up to the ATO threshold of $15,500 (indexed annually).
+Yes, up to the allowable limit, which is indexed each 1 July.
+See Services Australia for the current limit.
 This applies to both Centrelink and DVA pension assessments.

 How much does a prepaid funeral cost?